Cloud-Architekt/cloud-architekt.github.io/_posts/2020-06-24-azure-ea-management-security-considerations.md

 _Level of access can be reviewed for classic administrators by using the "Check access" feature in the Access control (IAM) blade._

-Users with assigned roles as „Account Owner/Service Admins" are able to delegate „Co-Administrators“ permission as part of this role in the Azure Portal.
+Users with assigned roles as „Service Admin" are able to delegate „Co-Administrator“ permission as part of this role in the Azure Portal.
 Co-Admins have similar high-privilege permissions as the Service-Admins which means full management and access of all Azure resources within the subscriptions.
 Microsoft has been well documented the [different classic subscription admin roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles#classic-subscription-administrator-roles).